ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step03.md

 In this lab you will:

 * Change the "about" page to have a big red button that throws an exception
-* Upload source maps to Ionic Pro to provide better output in Monitoring
+* Upload source maps to Ionic Pro to provide better output in <a href="https://ionicframework.com/docs/pro/monitoring/" target="_blank">Monitoring</a>
 * Deploy the updated application to your device

 ## `about.ts`